morgenman/Computer-Science/Spring 2022/Comptia Security+/Comptia Security+.md

 * Admin permissions is probably Ring 1
 * Often if they gain access they can hide their existence
 * **Shim:** software between two components that intercepts calls and redirects them.
+* Very hard to detect, reimage or reinstall

 ### DLL Injection
 	* loaded at runtime